 Education classes and offices are located on our beautiful Main Campus.
-With more than 25 different programs, majors and certificates in six departments, the College maintains excellence in all educational standards and is accredited by the National Council for Accreditation of Colleges of Teacher Education, the premier accrediting body approved by the U.S. Department of Education.
+With more than 25 different programs, majors and certificates in six departments, the College maintains excellence in all educational standards and is accredited by the Council for the Accreditation of Education Preparation, the premier accrediting body approved by the U.S. Department of Education.
 The summary pass rate for all state required certification tests for all program completers is 98 percent.

-The College offers classes and several degree programs at:
+The College also offers classes and several degree programs at:

 Goodwin College News and Activities